 Two teams.
 You say a scripture mastery and 3 students on a side have to stand up as soon as they know the reference.
 As soon as a team has 3 people who know it, then you ask one of them what it was.
 If they are correct, then their team has the OPPORTUNITY to earn a point.

 The correctly answering student is handed a crumpled piece of paper.
 A large target is drawn on the chalkboard.
 The correctly answering student must throw the crumpled paper and hit the target.
-If they hit the center ring, they get 3 points, 2 for the middle, one for the outer ring.
+If they hit the center ring, they get 3 points, 2 for the middle ring, one for the outside ring.

 BUT there’s a twist.
 Two actually.
 The losing team has a player lay on the ground on their back under the chalkboard.
 They are also holding a crumpled piece of paper that they can throw at the opposing team’s ball to try and block it from hitting the target.